 Fair-Goers at the Trolley Platform at the Entrance to the Washington County Fairgrounds, 2021.
 Photo by Kristen Fredriksen

-This year as you make plans to head out to the Fair so you can ride that one ride, or gather friends to try to tackle a brick of fries, or visit the animals and exhibits, or even catch the shows or demolition derbies, save yourself a parking headache and park at 2800 Main St. (Eaton’s parking lot) or 1 Museum Rd. (the Museum’s parking lot) and take part in a 111 year old tradition.
-Riding the trolley to the fair is only $3 per person.
+This year as you make plans to head out to the Fair so you can ride that one ride, or gather friends to try to tackle a brick of fries, or visit the animals and exhibits, or even catch the shows or demolition derbies, save yourself a parking headache and park at any one of three lots: 2800 Main St. (Eaton’s parking lot), 1 Museum Rd. (the Museum’s parking lot) or at 1 Electric Way (the new Welcome and Education Center) and take part in a 111 year old tradition.
+The trolley takes riders to the Fairgrounds Trolley Platform which is conveniently situated at the front entrance to the Fair and features a covered canopy to shelter riders during inclement weather.
+Riding the trolley to the fair is only $5 per person.
 You can also upgrade that to admission to the Museum and get a guided tour.
-For more information visit patrolley.org.
+For more information, visit patrolley.org.